dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 Bag = [found(1, 3), found(1, 4), found(2, 3), found(2, 4)].
 ```

-which gives you the great advantage that you can call the subgoal separately:
+This gives you the great advantage that you can call the subgoal separately:

 ```
 ?-